Heterologous expression of manganese peroxidase from Phanerochaete chrysosporium in Pichia pastoris

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Gu, Lina, "Heterologous expression of manganese peroxidase from Phanerochaete chrysosporium in Pichia pastoris" (2003).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 20.
+20.